dgaydukov/cert-aws/sa/files/sa.md

 Virtual machine like ec2 is part of physical machine in aws datacenter.
 It's isolated from other virtual machines by hypervisor or alike software.
 * Host - physical machine where all virtual machines are located
 * Guest - virtual machine

-###### Docker and Kubernetes
-Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
-But if you have many containers and they all should interact with each other you need some system to manage all of this.
-Kubernetes - orchestration tool, helps to manage a group of containers.
-On container level kuber can use docker or any other container tool.
-Kuber Cluster - deployed kubernetes environment, that consists of 2 parts
-* control plane - components that control cluster + cluster's state & configuration
-* compute machines - nodes where pods are running

 ###### Pure Serverless
 With aws serverless you can build complete backend application without writing code(like java) or using any framework (like spring).